Authentication Guide

 Historically, API tokens and secrets referred to workflow_token and workflow_secret.
 As part of Alloy's initiative to introduce account-level API keys, this is changing.

-Make sure to not share your secret (never put it in repositories or leave human-readable in code) and always use HTTPS!
-OAuth 2 OR basic auth used for server-to-server communication are only as good as the security of the clients using our APIs.
+Make sure to not share your secret (never put it in repositories or leave human-readable in code) and always use HTTPS.
+Whether you use OAuth 2 or basic auth for server-to-server communication, they are only as good as the security of the clients using our APIs.
 We want to make sure your information is as secure as possible!

 Basic HTTP Authentication